CommonWealthRobotics/bowler-kernel/design.md

   - The send length (Byte)
   - The receive length (Byte)
   - Based on [ResourceType](https://github.com/CommonWealthRobotics/bowler-kernel/blob/b696f17b842ccd3ff00ed2e4afb56615de7f858d/bowler-kernel/hardware/src/main/kotlin/com/neuronrobotics/bowlerkernel/hardware/deviceresource/resourceid/ResourceType.kt) and [DefaultResourceTypes](https://github.com/CommonWealthRobotics/bowler-kernel/blob/b696f17b842ccd3ff00ed2e4afb56615de7f858d/bowler-kernel/hardware/src/main/kotlin/com/neuronrobotics/bowlerkernel/hardware/deviceresource/resourceid/DefaultResourceTypes.kt)
+- A toolchain plugin:
-- A toolchain plugin implements the Toolchain interface which specifies:
+  - Implements the Toolchain interface which specifies:
     - A method for compiling a program and flashing it to a connected device that has arguments for the program (String) and the device (USB port).
     - The toolchain plugin is responsible for downloading/caching/updating its toolchain artifacts.
 It is expected that toolchain plugin authors release toolchain plugin versions in lockstep with toolchain versions.
+  - It is expected that toolchains use the platformio CLI for dependency management.
+This will be installed on the client machine.

 #### Loading a Robot